MEDICAL BENEFITS PLAN 2 & 3

 “Elective Surgery.”
 The term “Elective Surgery” is surgery which may be necessary in the process of recovery from an injury or illness, but need not be done as an emergency to preserve life, function or health.

-“Independent Medical Examination (IME).”
-An examination by one or more licensed medical providers in order to provide an opinion of findings in connection with an injury/illness or occupational Claim.
-A Physical Capacities Evaluation (PCE) or a Work Capacities Evaluation (WCE) is considered an “IME” under these rules.
+“Independent Medical Examination” (IME).
+The term “Independent Medical Examination” means an examination by one or more licensed medical providers in order to provide an opinion of findings in connection with a service-connected injury/illness or an occupational disability Claim.
+A Physical Capacity Evaluation (PCE) or a Work Capacities Evaluation (WCE) is considered an “IME” under these rules.

 “Medical Service.”
 The term “Medical Service” means any medical treatment, including: